adireddy/haxe-buzz/README.md

 	public function new() {
 	    //autoplay is false by default
-	    //this is just to show how you can set default properties like autoplay, loop, preload, etc Buzz.defaults.autoplay = false;
+	    //this is just to show how you can set default properties
+	    //like autoplay, loop, preload, etc Buzz.defaults.autoplay = false;
   		Buzz.defaults.webAudioApi = true;
-  		_sound = new BuzzSound("sounds/test", { formats: [ "ogg", "mp3" ], preload: true });
+  		_sound = new BuzzSound("sounds/test", {
+  			formats: [ "ogg", "mp3" ],
+  			preload: true
+  		});
   		_sound.bind(BuzzEvent.CAN_PLAYTHROUGH, _playSound);
 	}